byq77/husarion-docs-dev/core2/tutorials/other-tutorials/using-core2-with-mbed-os.md

 ## CORE2 and Mbed OS

 In this tutorial we will show you how to build, compile and run mbed applications on CORE2 using mbed offline tools.
-You will be introduced to basics of mbed API, learn how to use rosserial library to connect your mbed application with SBC and more.
+You will be introduced to basics of mbed API, learn how to use Rosserial library to connect your mbed application with SBC and more.
 Let's hack!

 ### Prerequisites